RepubblicaTech/rtos/README.md

 As of November 2024, project gets compiled with binutils version 2.43 and gcc 14.2.0, which are the versions mentioned in the Makefile.

-From now on, a simple `make` should compile the project's source code and create a bootable ISO image compatible with most computers with a 64-bit CPU.
+From now on, a simple `make` should compile the project's source code and create a bootable ISO image compatible with most computers with an x86_64 CPU (for now).

 (the first build might take a bit longer since it needs to download Limine and compile it, but it won't take as much as the toolchain one)